News

 Carnegie Center for Art and History

-Permanent and Natural is a group show featuring hair as a form of personal expression, as cultural relic, and
+Permanent and Natural is a group show featuring hair as a form of personal expression, as a cultural relic, and

-as artistic medium.
+as an artistic medium.
 Permanent and Natural explores the diverse contexts in which artists have incorporated the natural,

 malleable material that is deeply connected to individual and community identity.